 While AccountEdge is currently a 32-bit application, the development team has been hard at work on a 64-bit version.

 As with any new operating system, we recommend you don’t install the next version of MacOS until it is officially released (in other words, don't run beta versions/public preview releases) if AccountEdge is critical to your business.
-We will share our compatibility statement when we have fully tested AccountEdge against the new, production version of the OS.

 You can read Apple's statement on the transition to 64-bit in the following article: